Take in a year’s worth of arts & culture at your favorite institutions.

 We’ve felt culturally starved for the last year—there are only so many virtual tours you can do until you the clicker in your mouse gives in and you lose the patience to try and keyboard-maneuver your way out of being zoomed on the corner of a room.
 But now, finally, the dormant institutions that offer an artistic and cultural refuge will reopen.
 We get to enjoy the hushed murmurs of fellow gallery-goers, the long contemplation of the visual expressions we’re confronted with and the tranquil space to get lost in with our thoughts.

-While some museums have already opened their garden areas to the public, here are all the indoor museums and galleries that will be reopening in the next month or sooner:
+While some museums have already opened their garden areas to the public, here are all the indoor museums and galleries that you can visit right now.

-The Los Angeles County Museum of Art will reopen on April 1 with six new shows which include “Bill Viola: Slowly Turning Narrative,” a show devoted to the work of Yoshitomo Nara, and “Vera Lutter: Museum in the Camera.”
+The Los Angeles County Museum of Art is open with six new shows which include “Bill Viola: Slowly Turning Narrative,” a show devoted to the work of Yoshitomo Nara, and “Vera Lutter: Museum in the Camera.”
 Masks are mandatory and there’ll be other safety protocols in place.
-Advance tickets for Member Previews will be available from March 19 at 10 a.m.
-General admission tickets will be available for purchase starting March 25 at 10 a.m.
-Find out more here.
+Advance tickets are now available online here.

 2. Hammer Museum

-The hammer museum and its mix of historic and cutting-edge artworks are planning to reopen in mid-April.
+The hammer museum and its mix of historic and cutting-edge artworks are now open for visitors.
 Entry remains free and you’ll get to see exhibitions like “Made in L.A.
 2020: a version” which features the works of 30 Los Angeles–based artists in person.
-“Patrisse Cullors: F*ck White Supremacy, Let’s Get Free” is set to debut from around mid-April too.
+“Patrisse Cullors: F*ck White Supremacy, Let’s Get Free” are two great exhibits to see right now.
 Find out more here.

 3. Petersen Automotive Museum

 Beyond this wacky exterior, houses a fascinating world of automobiles ranging from the flawless curves of vintage classics to high-tech supercars of the future.
-The museum will reopen on March 25 with timed tickets and several health & safety measures in place.
+The museum is open with timed ticketing and health & safety measures in place.
 Find out more here.

 4. Hauser & Wirth Los Angeles

-This expansive gallery in a former flour mill will reopen on March 20 on a first-come, first-serve basis.
+This expansive gallery in a former flour mill is open to visitors on a first-come, first-serve basis.
 There will be some exciting exhibitions coming over the next few months but the opening weekend kicks off with “Amy Sherald.
 The Great American Fact.”
 Find out more here.

 5. Getty Museum

-The Getty Museum has announced plans to reopen April 21 with the Getty Villa Museum opening first the Getty Center reopening a few weeks later.
-There will be a special Mesopotamia exhibition on display at the Getty Villa Museum.
+Getty Villa Museum is open and the Getty Center are both open.
+There’ll be a special Mesopotamia exhibition on display at the Getty Villa Museum and you’ll get to marvel at the newly acquired painting of Lucretia by Artemisia Gentileschi.
 A list of health and safety measures will be introduced including timed reservations, face coverings and temperature checks.
 Find out more here.

 6. The Huntington

-On April 17, the first floor of the Huntington Art Gallery will reopen and the “Made in L.A.
-2020: a version” exhibition will debut.
+The first floor of the Huntington Art Gallery is open with the “Made in L.A.
+2020: a version” exhibition on show.
 Along with the first floor, all the galleries showcasing the “Made in L.A.
 2020” works will be open.
 Find out more here.

 7. The Broad

 MOCA has announced plans to reopen this spring.
 The exact date will be announced via social media channels, so be sure to follow them for the latest news and updates.
-In the meantime, you can still enjoy a virtual tour here.
+You also can still enjoy a virtual tour here, if you prefer.